 Porcelain, gold alloys or combinations of materials are usually used to make bridge appliances.

 Appliances called implant supported bridges are attached to an area below the gum tissue, or the bone.
-See dental implant procedure for additional information.
+See Bloomingdale IL dental implants for additional information.

 Before the Procedure

 If you are getting a dental bridge for cosmetic reasons, we suggest that you receive a teeth whitening beforehand.
 At Stratford Dental, we offer a teeth laser whitening procedure that can improve the look of your smile quickly and easily.
 Teeth whitening must be done beforehand because the material of the bridge is stain and bleach resistant.
 This means that if the bridge is created to match yellow teeth, it will remain yellow even if you have your teeth whitened at a later date.
 When you get your teeth whitened beforehand, your new bridge will be tailored to match your beautiful white teeth!

 A good-quality crown can last eight (08) years or even longer, as long as it is taken care of with proper care.
 It is very important to floss in the area of the crown to avoid excess plaque or collection of debris around the restoration.

 The life of a crown can be significanlty shortened due to certain behaviors such as bruxism (teeth grinding) or jaw clenching.
 Moreover, eating brittle foods, ice or hard candy can compromise the adhesion of the crown, or even damage the crown.

 Take a look at what patients are saying about their experience with Stratford Dental on Google: Bloomingdale dental office.